Sir William Borlase's Grammar School

 SAPS - anyone in SAPS work on finishing work from class - finish paragraphs, annotate them, write a new paragraph.
 English will create a topic in the English Google Classroom that gives tasks to do this.

-• Pick a page out of any book, ask the child to read it and analyse a paragraph.
+Pick a page out of any book, ask the child to read it and analyse a paragraph.
 How does the writer use language to: present a character, create atmosphere, create a sense of (for example fear).
 What is the writer trying to convey in the paragraph, what is it suggesting?

-• Continuity from school reading: Ask which book they are reading in the library lesson, encourage them to carry on reading that book at home.
+Continuity from school reading: Ask which book they are reading in the library lesson, encourage them to carry on reading that book at home.

 SAPS: Anyone in SAPS to do their maths homework with help - it should be clear from their planner or Google Classroom what to do.
-If they get help from a Sixth Form mentor please write SAPS next to the work in their book.
+If they get help from a sixth form mentor please write SAPS next to the work in their book.

-• Purchase the book Key Stage 3 Ten minute tests published by CGP - these are excellent to do regularly.
+Purchase the book Key Stage 3 Ten minute tests published by CGP - these are excellent to do regularly.
 Book 1 is suitable for year 7 and Book 2 is suitable for year 8.

 SAPS: Anyone in SAPS to look at the Google Classroom for the topic they are on currently.
-Go to the powerpoint and find the slide called "Key Learning Points".
+Go to the PowerPoint and find the slide called "Key Learning Points".
 This is the important slide to learn, so the mentor can help them learn these points.

-Parents and carers who want to support their child in science can encourage their child to engage with science outside school by watching science programmes on TV, Internet, documentaries, visit science museums or activities.
+Parents who want to support their child in science can encourage their child to engage with science outside school by watching science programmes on TV, Internet, documentaries, visit science museums or activities.
 They can also look on the Google Classroom to find the Key Learning Points at the end of each Topic PowerPoint and help their child learn these.
+Here is the Seneca link: SENCA

-Here is the Seneca link: Seneca.
 If students make an account it will track their progress over time.

-This is the KS3 Learning Journey summary so they can see what topics they are studying.
+This is the KS3 learning journey summary, so they can see what topics they are studying.

 Each student will have the learning checklist (example) in their book and/or on the Google Classroom.
 It would be great if they could use the learning checklist to decide what to practise, and then tick it off the list as they go.